iamzr/jane_street_puzzles/README.md

 Each month, Jane Street posts a new challenge that encourages creative thinking and problem-solving across math, programming, logic, and more.
 This repository contains my solutions, explanations, and scripts for each puzzle.

+If you're interested in my thought process and insights into how I solve the puzzles check out [my blog](https://ziarehman.uk/tags/jane-street-puzzles/).

 ## Repository Structure

 Each folder in this repository represents a specific month's puzzle and contains: